Attend or Perish: Benchmarking Attention in Algorithmic Reasoning: Introduction

 \section{Introduction}

 The neural architecture of Transformer~\cite{attention-all-you-need} presents a backbone for a vast majority of modern language processing applications.
-A growing body of these applications, including code generation, conversational assistants, or data processing automatization, require Transformers to exhibit robust \textit{reasoning}, i.e., an ability to identify and combine relevant pieces of information to infer \textit{new} information~\cite{yu2023reasoning}.
+A growing body of these applications, including code generation, conversational assistants, or data processing automation, requires Transformers to exhibit robust \textit{reasoning}, i.e., an ability to identify and combine relevant pieces of information to infer \textit{new} information~\cite{yu2023reasoning}.

-A critical component of the Transformer's reasoning process is the Attention mechanism~\cite{chov1}, which derives the representation of each newly generated token by \textit{weighing} the representations of previous tokens.

-Despite the theoretical expressivity of Transformers in modelling even complex reasoning tasks~\cite{lin-etal-2021-limitations,merrill2024the}, Transformers often depend on oversimplified, non-robust, or spurious features of data~\cite{mikula2023think} causing even high-end models to fail in unexpected scenarios.
+Transformers rely on the Attention mechanism~\cite{chov1} as their only means of mixing information across token streams, which is essential for long-form reasoning.
+However, its effectiveness often degrades, especially with increasing sequence lengths~\cite{velickovic2025softmax}.
+Despite the strong theoretical expressivity~\cite{Yun2020-universal-approximators,merrill2024the}, Transformers often depend on spurious features of data~\cite{mikula2023think}, causing even high-end models to fail in unexpected scenarios.
 This unreliability currently presents a critical bottleneck across a variety of applications.
-Bridging this gap requires fundamental improvements not only in \textit{architecture} ~\cite{ye2025differential,velickovic2025softmax} but also \textit{evaluation} to rigorously assess how \textit{robust} is the reasoning process of our models.
+Bridging this gap requires fundamental improvements not only in \textit{architecture} ~\cite{ye2025differential,velickovic2025softmax} but also \textit{evaluation} to rigorously assess how \textit{robust} the reasoning process of our models is.

-In this work, we contribute to bridging this gap by creating a new evaluation suite that presents a collection of diverse reasoning tasks.
+In this work, we contribute to bridging this gap by creating AttentionSpan, a new evaluation suite focused on assessing fundamental reasoning capabilities of language models in out-of-distribution scenarios.

-Each task has a solver algorithm, which generates a step-by-step solution and traces which past tokens are necessary for correctly generating the next one.
-This allows us to construct \textit{reference attention maps} representing the ground truth reasoning patterns a successful model has to exhibit and compare it to the models' actual attention map.
-We find that this comparison exposes some aspects of the model’s internal reasoning process, is highly predictive of the models' reliability, and can identify sources of errors in the models' reasoning process.
+Each task in AttentionSpan has a solver algorithm, which generates a step-by-step solution, together with a trace of \textit{which} past tokens are necessary for correctly generating the next one.
+This enables deeper analyses of the model's reasoning behavior, not possible with previous resources: \begin{itemize} \item Provision of \textbf{reference attention masks} representing the ground-truth reasoning patterns that a successful model has to follow in order to achieve a correct prediction. \item Control over \textbf{distribution shifts}, i.e., systematic changes in the constructed dataset that allow for a reliable assessment of models' reasoning in novel scenarios. \end{itemize}